galaxyproject/training-material/topics/microbiome/tutorials/metatranscriptomics/content.md

 > >    >        - *"On column"*: `Column:5`
 > >    {: .hands_on}
 > >
-> >    Similarely to the genus, 2 species (Coprothermobacter_proteolyticus and Hungateiclostridium_thermocellum) identified by **MetaPhlAn** are associated to gene families.
+> >    Similarely to the genus, 2 species (*Coprothermobacter proteolyticus* and *Hungateiclostridium thermocellum*) identified by **MetaPhlAn** are associated to gene families.
 > >
 > > 4.
-As the species found derived directly from the genus (not 2 species for the same genus here), the number of gene families identified are the sames: 351 for Coprothermobacter proteolyticus and 1,890 for Hungateiclostridium thermocellum.
+As the species found derived directly from the genus (not 2 species for the same genus here), the number of gene families identified are the sames: 351 for *Coprothermobacter proteolyticus* and 1,890 for *Hungateiclostridium thermocellum*.
 > >
 > {: .solution}
 {: .question}